Harold Acton: General strike and after

 The Second Sino-Japanese War broke out in 1937, but Acton did not leave until 1939, when he returned to England and joined the Royal Air Force as a liaison officer.
-He served in India and what was then Ceylon, and then after the Liberation in Paris.
+He served in India and what was then Ceylon; and then, after the Liberation, in Paris.
 When the war was over, he returned to Florence.
-La Pietra had been occupied by German soldiers, but he expeditiously restored it to its proper glory.
+La Pietra had been occupied by German soldiers, but he expeditiously restored it to its former glory.